Software Alternatives, Accelerators & Startups

 • What would be the best way to learn PHP for someone with previous programming experience?

 There are lots of decent video tutorial sites (laracasts has a bunch of basic PHP courses), but unfortunately there are even more totally garbage tutorials for PHP.
 Take a look at phptherightway.com for a lot of good basics.
 The php.net documentation is great IMO.
-Source: about 2 years ago
+Source: over 2 years ago

 • Difference in "for" statement syntax between PHP 5 / 7 / 8?